rofer0324/rofer0324/README.md

 I'm a student of Computer Systems Engineering 💻 at the Technological University of Panama.
 I am currently studying and updating my repositories. 🌾

 * 🧠  I'm learning Data Analysis and Machine Learning
-* ⚡  I'm a proactive person and I'm working on updating my repositories
+* ⚡  I'm a proactive person

 ### Skills